dontstaycozy/first-react-app/README.md

 ## Components

 ### 1. WelcomeCard
-Displays a greeting message using a `name` passed as a prop.
+Displays a greeting message using a `name` from student passed as a prop.

 ### 2. Counter
 Interactive counter that uses React's `useState` to increment, decrement, and reset the value.